Content

 If you want to learn more about the listed functions, read BigQuery Google Features — A Detailed Review.

-1. ROPO analysis: evaluate the contribution of online campaigns to offline sales.
-To perform ROPO analysis, you need to combine data on online user behavior with data from your CRM, call tracking system, and mobile application.
+- ROPO analysis: evaluate the contribution of online campaigns to offline sales.
+To perform ROPO analysis, you need to combine data on online user behavior with data from your CRM**,** call tracking system and mobile application.

 If there’s a key in one and the second base — a common parameter that is unique for each user (for example, User ID) — you can track:

-• what campaigns had the greatest increase on offline purchases.
+- What campaigns had the greatest increase in offline purchases?

-4. Analyze the progress of users through the sales funnel.
+- Analyze the progress of users through the sales funnel within the sales process.

 We’ve prepared a selection of queries in Standard SQL dialect.
-If you already collect data from your site, from advertising sources, and from your CRM system in Google BigQuery, you can use these templates to solve your business problems.
+If you have already collected data from your site from advertising sources and from your CRM system in Google BigQuery, you can use these templates to solve your business problems.
 Simply replace the project name, dataset, and table in BigQuery with your own.
 In the collection, you’ll receive 11 SQL queries.

 For data collected using standard export from Google Analytics 4 to Google BigQuery: